redis/redis/README.md

 Fixing build problems with dependencies or cached build options —--------
-Redis has some dependencies which are included into the "deps" directory.
+Redis has some dependencies which are included into the `deps` directory.
-"make" does not rebuild dependencies automatically, even if something in the source code of dependencies is changes.
+`make` does not rebuild dependencies automatically, even if something in the source code of dependencies is changes.

 When you update the source code with `git pull` or when code inside the